francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

 </html>
 ```

-### Exercise 17: Create a program that displays a list of car brands if, and only if you click a button between two and five times.
+### Exercise 17: Create a program that displays a list of car brands if, and only if you click on a button between two and five times.

 Solution:
 ```JS